-13 Awesome Things to Do in Williamsburg, Virginia
+21 Awesome Things to Do in Williamsburg, Virginia and Nearby

 Williamsburg, Virginia, is a perfect location for a family-friendly vacation.
-The area is rich in history, drawing visitors from all over the world.
+Its rich history draws visitors from all over the world.

-We spent four days on our trip to Williamsburg and still didn’t get to see and do everything available.
-There are so many fun things to do in Williamsburg, that we need to plan a return trip!
+We’ve been to Williamsburg multiple times as a family and still haven’t seen everything available.
+There are so many fun things to do in Williamsburg, it’s hard to see them all in one trip!

-No matter how much time you plan on spending, this guide shares some of the best things to do in Williamsburg, including the historical attractions and family-friendly fun!
+No matter how much time you plan on spending, this guide shares some of the best things to do in Williamsburg and nearby, including the historical attractions and family-friendly fun!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, we may receive a commission if you click through and make a purchase.